vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   sed '/<tag>/,/<\/tag>/d' input.txt

 ..
-Tip :: Useful when you are accessing the webpage using curl and their's LFI and you want to remove the html/ body tags.
+Tip :: Useful when you are accessing the webpage using curl and their LFI and you want to remove the html/ body tags.

 HTTP 404 Custom Page
 ^^^^^^^^^^^^^^^^^^^^